The Top Tax Strategies to Boost Your Business Value

 3. Year-end bonuses: Rewarding performance

-The first thing we’ll need to do is to calculate bonuses based on our business performance.
-How did we do and what can we afford to leverage based on that?
-We’ll want to make sure our bonuses are processed within the current tax year.
+The first thing you'll need to do is to calculate bonuses based on our business performance.
+How did your business do and what can you afford to leverage based on that?
+Make sure your bonuses are processed within the current tax year.

 Value boost: Bonuses reflect a profitable, well-managed business.
 High employee satisfaction and retention rates will radiate a strong foundation to potential buyers.